Prepare For The Big Exam: 5 Things You NEED To Do

 Know your schedule

 If you’re not using a planner, get on it!
 You need a planner so you can understand your time.
 What time is already claimed by afterschool activities or nonschool commitments, such as church or dance?
 Are you taking a vacation before the exam?
 What family commitments do you have?

 Grab all your calendars and add those dates to your planner pronto!
 Then look at the time you have left.
 This is the time you can use to prep for that big exam.
 Put time aside as much as possible for exam prep – and label it as such.

 If your schedule is already completely full, it’s time to prioritize your commitments and possibly drop something for a while.
 When I was working and in grad school, some of my socializing and hobbies went to the wayside.

 Evaluate Your Knowledge

 What information do you need to know or skills you will need to show on the exam?
 Make a list of that content or skills and evaluate just how well you know and understand.
-Could teach it someone else?
+Could you teach it to someone else?
 Or do you have no idea what your instructor is talking about?
 You will use this information in the step below.